-(k) Share-based Payment Transactions
+(j) Share-based Payment Transactions

-The Corporation has a stock option plan that provides for the granting of options to officers, directors, consultants and related company employees to acquire shares of the Corporation.
+The Corporation has a stock option plan that provides for the granting of options to officers, directors, consultants, and related company employees to acquire shares of the Corporation.
 The fair value of the options is measured on grant date and is recognized as an expense with a corresponding increase in reserves as the options vest.
 Options granted to employees and others providing similar services are measured on grant date at the fair value of the instruments issued.
-Fair value is determined using the Black-Scholes option pricing model taking into account the terms and conditions upon which the options were granted.
+Fair value is determined using the Black-Scholes option pricing model, taking into account the terms and conditions upon which the options were granted, including exercise price, expected life, expected volatility, current market price of underlying shares, risk-free interest rate, dividend yield, and forfeiture rate.
 The amount recognized as an expense is adjusted to reflect the actual number of share options that are expected to vest.